Nilgai: Behavior and ecology

 The nilgai is diurnal (active mainly during the day).
-A 1991 study investigated the daily routine of the antelope and found feeding peaks at dawn, in the morning, in the afternoon and during the evening.
+A 1991 study investigated the daily routine of the antelope and found feeding peaks at dawn, in the morning, in the afternoon, and during the evening.
 Females and juveniles do not interact appreciably with males, except during the mating season.
-Groups are generally small, with ten or fewer individuals, though groups of 20 to 70 individuals can occur at times.
-In a 1980 study in Bardiya National Park, the average herd size was of three individuals; In a 1995 study in the Gir National Park, herd membership varied with season.
+Groups are generally small, with 10 or fewer individuals, though groups of 20 to 70 individuals can occur at times.
+In a 1980 study in Bardiya National Park, the average herd size was of three; In a 1995 study in the Gir National Park, herd membership varied with season.
 However, three distinct groupings are formed: one or two females with young calves, three to six adult and yearling females with calves, and male groups with two to 18 members.